-Danielle McGeough, Instructor, Teaches Oral Communication and Performance Studies.
+Danielle McGeough, Assistant Professor.
+Teaches Oral Communication and Performance Studies.
 Research Emphases--Performance, Ph.D., Louisiana State University.

 Chris Ogbondah, Professor.
 Teaches News Writing, Reporting Methodologies and Sources [of Information], Advanced Reporting, Editing and Design, History of Mass Communication, and Global Mass Media Systems.
 Research Emphases-International Communication, Press Freedom and Media Censorship in Africa.
 Ph.D., Southern Illinois University, Carbondale.

 Catherine (Cate) Palczewski, Professor.
 Teaches Argumentation and Debate, Gender Issues, Freedom of Speech, Rhetorical Theory and Criticism, Rhetoric and Performance in Social Protest.
 Research Emphases--Argumentation, Social Protest, Feminist Theory and Criticism, Rhetorical Theory and Criticism, Political Communication.
 Ph.D., Northwestern University.